Risk Management and Emergency Preparedness

 Severe Winter Weather

-Actions to be taken in the Event of Severe Winter Weather Occurs:
+Operations Flow in the Event of Severe Weather Occurs:

-Working closely with the National Weather Service, the McDonough County Emergency Services Disaster Agency (ESDA), and other key agencies, when severe weather is predicted, the Office of Risk Management and Emergency Preparedness will assemble the Severe Weather Advisory Team to monitor weather reports and forecasts.
-They will review present weather conditions, the forecasted weather conditions, road/area conditions, and outside temperatures.
-Based on information received, the Risk Management and Emergency Preparedness Office will convey the information and recommended course of action to the President of the University or designee.
+Working closely with the National Weather Service, the McDonough County Emergency Services Disaster Agency (ESDA), and other key agencies, when severe winter weather is predicted, the Vice President of Finance and Administration will assemble the Severe Weather Advisory Team to monitor weather reports and forecasts for both the WIU Macomb and WIU-QC Campuses.
+They will review present weather conditions, the forecasted weather conditions, road/area conditions, and outside/wind chill temperatures.
+Based on information received, the Vice President for Finance and Administration will convey the information and the recommended course of action to the President of the University or their appointed designee.

-University Course of Action in the Event of Severe Winter Weather
+University Actions in the Event of Severe Weather

 The final decision to close the University, to cancel classes, or to take other appropriate actions in response to severe winter weather conditions shall rest with the President.
-The Office of Risk Management and Emergency Preparedness will be responsible for monitoring weather conditions A Severe Weather Advisory Team will provide recommendations to the President and Cabinet.
-In the case of severe winter weather, the University may choose one of the following courses of action:
+In the case of severe weather, the University may choose one of the following courses of action:

 • University Weather Advisory: